Paper Kite 2021

 Semillon, especially from these old clone vineyards, has come to epitomise what we are seeking in our wines.
 It provides us with wines of texture and depth, with very little of the overbearing primary fruit aromatics that we see in so many modern clones.

-We’ve stuck with a very simple, natural formula for vinifying our wines in order to remain true to the vineyards that we work with.
+For the rest of it, we’ve stuck with a very simple, natural formula for vinifying our wines in order to remain true to the vineyards that we work with.
 The grapes are whole-bunch pressed in an old basket press and there are no additions of sulphur dioxide made on the juice.
 A rough settling follows pressing after which the wines undergo natural alcoholic and malolactic fermentation in old oak barrels.
 Semillon has a tendency to become very reductive during maturation so we generally do some racking at the end of fermentation to leave the heaviest lees behind.
 We add some sulphur dioxide late in the winter, and then again at bottling, keeping the level of sulphur dioxide very low in the wine.
 The wines are bottled without fining and filtration to provide as natural an expression of old vines Semillon as possible.